nathanpeck/ecs-patterns-vitepress/pattern/ecs-service-extensions-load-balancer-cdk/index.md

 - `tsconfig.json` - Configures the TypeScript settings for the project:
 - `cdk.json` - Tells CDK what command to run, and provides a place to pass other contextual settings to CDK.

-Last but not least run the following commands to install dependencies and setup your AWS account for the deployment:
+Run the following commands to install dependencies and setup your AWS account for the deployment:

 ```sh
 npm install